sjakthol/cfn-execute-change-set/README.md

 The test suite includes an integration test that calls live AWS APIs.
 The integration test requires valid AWS credentials that are allowed to

-* Create, Describe and Delete CloudFormation stacks
+- Create, Describe and Delete CloudFormation stacks
-* Create and Describe change sets
+- Create and Describe change sets
-* Create, Delete and Update SNS topics (used as sample resource)
+- Create, Delete and Update Log Groups (used as sample resource)

 If the AWS SDK cannot find valid AWS credentials, the integration test is skipped.
 If the SDK finds credentials which cannot perform these operations, the integration test will fail.

 ### Ideas

-* Support change sets that import resources.
+- Support change sets that import resources.